Electrode-iOS/ELHybridWeb/README.md

 # Zoot

-Zoot (`THGHybridWeb` module) is a bridged JavaScript API and web view controller for building hybrid web applications on iOS.
+Zoot (`THGHybridWeb` module) is a Swift framework that provides a bridged JavaScript API and web view controller for building hybrid web applications on iOS.
 Zoot uses [BridgeOfDeath](https://github.com/TheHolyGrail/BridgeOfDeath) to bridge Swift objects to JavaScript.

 ## Installation

-Zoot can be installed by adding THGHybridWeb.xcodeproj to your project and configuring your target to link THGHybridWeb.framework.
-It uses the `
+Install by adding THGHybridWeb.xcodeproj to your project and configuring your target to link THGHybridWeb.framework.

 Zoot depends on the following [THG](https://github.com/TheHolyGrail/) modules: